Building communities, becoming global citizens

 What Makes Us Unique?

 ViviendasLeón is an international development and education travel organization.
 We are a non-profit 501(c)3 organization; A majority of our resources go to in-country programs and the people of León.
 We have a long track record of safety and measurable impact in the communities we serve.
-We have twenty years of experience in travel, community service learning and rural development.
+We have twenty years of experience in sustainable rural development and global education travel.
 We operate and are responsible for both the travel and development programs.
 We create and implement authentic, community driven projects.
-The success of our work depends on the engagement of community members, travel program participants, staff and volunteers who are an integral part of the development process.
+The success of our work depends on the engagement of community members, school partners, students, staff, interns and volunteers who are an integral part of the development process.

 To provide permanent, measurable gains in the standard of living of rural poor populations and to promote understanding between people.